 Nanny Taxes in Washington, D.C.

-Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
+Household employers must comply with tax, wage, and labor laws affecting nannies, in-home senior caregivers, and other household employees.
 While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
 Here’s what you need to know about nanny taxes in Washington, D.C.

 Washington, D.C.
 Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Washington D.C.’s minimum wage rate of $17/hour applies.
-This rate will increase to $17.50/hour on July 1, 2024.
+Washington D.C.’s minimum wage rate of $17.50/hour applies.
 The minimum wage will increase each year in proportion to the increase in the Consumer Price Index.
-Employers are required to display a minimum wage poster (PDF) in a conspicuous place where employees can readily see it.
+Employers must display a minimum wage poster (PDF) in a conspicuous place where employees can readily see it.

 Overtime

-Household employees in Washington, D.C. are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.
+Household employees in Washington, D.C. must be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees or when work is performed on a holiday.

 Washington, D.C.
 Unemployment Tax & Rate

-In Washington, D.C., the new employer SUI (state unemployment insurance) rate is 2.7 percent on the first $9,000 of wages for each employee.
+In Washington, D.C., the new employer SUI (state unemployment insurance) rate is 2.7 percent on each employee’s first $9,000 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance

-Household employers in Washington, D.C. are required to have a workers’ compensation policy if their employee works 240 hours or more in a calendar quarter.
+Household employers in Washington, D.C. must have a workers’ compensation policy if their employee works 240 hours or more in a calendar quarter.
 Get a quote on workers’ compensation insurance.

 Domestic Worker Bill of Rights

-Washington D.C.’s Domestic Worker Employment Rights Amendment Act includes a requirement for work agreements in household employment and an extension of human rights as well as occupational health and safety protections for household employees.
+Washington D.C.’s Domestic Worker Employment Rights Amendment Act includes a requirement for work agreements in household employment, an extension of human rights, and occupational health and safety protections for household employees.

 The work agreement must include: